12 firefighters injured in fireworks explosion in New Mexico

 State police and officials with the city of Roswell say the blast happened around noon Wednesday at the Roswell International Air Center as firefighters were boxing fireworks for an upcoming Fourth of July show.

-Police say two of the firefighters suffered critical injuries and were taken via air ambulance to a trauma center.
+Gov. Michelle Lujan Grisham says two firefighters were hospitalized, with one in critical condition and the other stable.
 The others were treated at the scene for minor injuries.

 Authorities do not know what caused the blast.